Did we personalize? Assessing personalization by an online reinforcement learning algorithm using resampling: Introduction

+The remainder of the paper is organized as follows.
 In \cref{sec:problem_setup}, we review RL, provide a working definition of personalization by an RL algorithm, and develop a resampling methodology to investigate whether a stochastic RL algorithm was able to personalize.
 We provide further details concerning the HeartSteps RL algorithm and trial and apply the methods to the resulting data in \cref{sec:heartsteps_intro}.
 Finally, we discuss related work in~\cref{sec:related_work} and conclude with limitations, and future directions in \cref{sec:discussion}.
 Additional technical details about HeartSteps and our methodology are provided in the appendix.